luni64/CallbackHelper/README.md

 }

 ```
 Of course the same would be possible by storing a simple pointer to the free function and invoke it in loop().
-It gets more interesting if we want to use more difficult objects as callbacks.
+It gets more interesting, if we want to use more difficult objects as callbacks.
 E.g., non static member functions, lambdas:

 Generate callback from a lambda expression:
 ```c++